Learn essential communication tips for nannies in Arizona to build trust and strengthen relationships with your nanny families.

 • When and how to have difficult conversations with parents

-These communication skills will transform how families perceive your value and help you build the strong professional relationships that lead to long-term nanny positions in Arizona’s competitive childcare market.
+These relationship building habits will change how you are perceived and help you build the relationships that lead to long term nanny positions in our regional childcare market.

 1. Actually Listen (Not Just Wait for Your Turn to Talk)

-A nanny’s job isn’t just keeping everyone alive until parents get home.
-They’re often the person kids turn to when they’re confused, excited, or having a rough day.
+Your job isn’t just keeping everyone alive until parents get home.
+You’re often the person kids turn to when they’re confused, excited, or having a rough day.

-As Katelyn Proffit, a Jovie on-call nanny and Forensic Psychology Major minoring in Pre-law and a Grand Canyon Civic Institute fellow at Grand Canyon University, puts it: “Working closely with families has taught me how to adapt to different personalities and needs, enhancing my ability to connect with people from various backgrounds.”
+As Katelyn Proffit, an on-call nanny, Pre-law student and a Grand Canyon Civic Institute fellow at Grand Canyon University, puts it: “Working closely with families has taught me how to adapt to different personalities and needs, enhancing my ability to connect with people from various backgrounds.”

-This kind of meaningful connection doesn’t just benefit the children, research shows nannying provides significant brain health benefits for caregivers too.
-When children share feelings, thoughts, or worries, effective nannies pay attention to more than just words.
+This kind of meaningful connection doesn’t just benefit the children, research shows caregiving provides significant brain health benefits for caregivers too.
+When children share feelings, thoughts, or worries, pay attention to more than just the words.
 Their tone, facial expressions, and body language reveal the full story.
+Being aware of these non-verbal cues helps you better understand what the child is really feeling.

 2. Ask Questions Right Away (Before Parents Drive Off)

 Saying “Wait, so bedtime is 7:30 or 8:00?” isn’t annoying, it’s professional.
-Parents would rather spend 30 seconds clarifying than come home to a cranky kid who stayed up too late.
+Clarifying the exact time or date for routines helps avoid confusion.
+Parents would rather spend 30 seconds clarifying than come home to a cranky kid who stayed up too late.ย

-The right question at the right time can prevent a small issue from becoming a family drama.
+The right question at the right time can prevent a small issue into becoming a family drama.

 3. Have Real Conversations About Real Problems